Kheri Sher Khan: Overview

-Kheri Sher Khan is a small village located in Kaithal Tehsil of Kaithal district, Haryana with total 525 families residing.
-The Kheri Sherkhan village has population of 2787 of which 1476 are males while 1311 are females as per Population Census 2011.
+Kheri Sher Khan is a small village located in Kaithal Tehsil of Kaithal district, Haryana, with a total of 525 families residing.
+The village of Kheri Sherkhan has a population of 2787, of which 1476 are males and 1311 are females according to the Population Census of 2011.

-In Kheri Sher Khan village population of children with age 0-6 is 354 which makes up 12.70 % of total population of village.
-Average Sex Ratio of Kheri Sharf ali village is 888 which is higher than Haryana state average of 879.
-Child Sex Ratio for the Kheri Sharf ali as per census is 893, higher than Haryana average of 834.
+In Kheri Sher Khan village, the population of children aged 0-6 is 354, making up 12.70% of the total village population.
+The average Sex Ratio of Kheri Sherkhan village is 888, which is higher than the Haryana state average of 879.
+The Child Sex Ratio for Kheri Sherkhan, as per the census, is 893, higher than the Haryana average of 834.

-Kheri Sher Khan village has lower literacy rate compared to Haryana.
-In 2011, literacy rate of Kheri Sher Khan village was 69.75 % compared to 75.55 % of Haryana.
-In Kheri Sher Khan Male literacy stands at 80.84 % while female literacy rate was 57.26 %.
+Kheri Sher Khan village has a lower literacy rate compared to Haryana.
+In 2011, the literacy rate of Kheri Sher Khan village was 69.75%, compared to 75.55% of Haryana.
+In Kheri Sher Khan, male literacy stands at 80.84%, while the female literacy rate was 57.26%.